 After the seeing the migration show at the refuge I drove north and west thru Nebraska and into Wyoming.
 I must admit Nebraska in the Spring can be really pretty.
 At a rest stop for Nebraska National Forest I walked the short trail and saw a rainbow of birds.

-Also a Catbird, RWBB, BHCO, BC Chickadees, WBr Nuthatch, and Chipping Sparrows.
-An Orchard Oriole showed up as I was about to leave.
+Catbird, RWBB, BHCO, BC Chickadees, WBr Nuthatch, and Chipping Sparrows.
+An Orchard Oriole showed up as I was about to

 I spent last night in a nice KOA in Douglas.
 They let me charge the laptop battery and provided free Internet.